agbai1/edX-scripts_R/rShortcut.md

 * Vectors can be created by concatenating
 	`cost <- c(50, 65, 70, 95, 115)`

+* Vectors can also be created by specific increasing sequence
 *  `seq(2, 10, length.out = 5)` _length.out = 5_ lets us generate sequences that are increasing by the same amount but are of the prespecified length.